 Algorithm for working with responsive web design

 While creating a web version of a website for smartphones, UX/UI design agencies try to correctly transfer the main idea to a small screen.
 One column is typically used, the content is reduced, all blocks of secondary importance are removed, and only the most important element remains.
+It’s crucial to always keep content in mind, as it’s a key to the site’s success.
+To make sure your content is perfect, use the term paper assistance.
 The adaptive version is created according to the following algorithm:

 - Apply a responsive layout using a grid.

 - Using flexible pictures, photographs, and other images.

 - Gradual improvement of the web version, elimination of bugs.

 Responsive layout options

 Experts identify the following types of responsive layouts:

 - Rubber – This is one of the easiest.
 Blocks are automatically reduced to fit the width of the mobile screen.
 If this method is not possible, then they line up horizontally.

 - Transfer – When the screen is reduced, the blocks are rearranged and “go” to the bottom of the page.